‘Vanderpump Rules’ Scheana Shay Gets Her Smile Back After Divorce, Deletes Husband Mike Shay From Instagram

 Scheana Shay just cleansed her Instagram account of all things Mike Shay.

-After getting rid of all of her photos of her former partner on Instagram, the Vanderpump Rules star posed a throwback photo of herself, along with the caption, “I feel like I haven’t smiled in a while on Instagram.”
+After getting rid of all of her photos of her former partner on Instagram, the Vanderpump Rules star posted a throwback photo of herself, along with the caption, “I feel like I haven’t smiled in a while on Instagram.”

 Prior to her latest post, Scheana Shay shared a couple of photos from her appearance on last week’s episode of Watch What Happens Live.
 As fans will recall, Scheana Shay opened up about her divorce while chatting with host Andy Cohen last Monday night.